news MCBC’s 3 Gaps Initiative

 Solution: a multi-use trail from Bull Frog Fire Road to Fairfax/Bolinas Road to create a car-free connection from Lagunitas and Bon Tempe Lakes to the Pine Mountain Fire Road.

-Benefits: Allows bicyclists a car-free option to avoid a narrow section of Bolinas/Fairfax Road, recycles an historic stage road for multi-use, allows for improvements to that old road, which is currently inaccessible, removes a spaghetti of social trails on a steep, high value habitat, provides fast emergency response from Sky oaks to Pine Mountain.
+Benefits: It allows bicyclists a car-free option to avoid a narrow section of Bolinas/Fairfax Road, recycles a historic stage road for multi-use, allows for improvements to that old road, which is currently inaccessible, removes a spaghetti of social trails on a steep, high-value habitat, and provides fast emergency response from Sky Oaks to Pine Mountain.